July 15 - July 26, 2019 in Santa Fe, New Mexico, U.S.A.

 The summer school is presented by the Santa Fe Institute and the University of Chicago Mansueto Institute for Urban Innovation.

-The school is organized around a set of cutting-edge, interdisciplinary lectures and discussions that focus on many interdependent aspects of cities.
-These include the nature of social and economic networks in cities, their role in economic growth and human development, their demands on resource consumption, and characteristics of new technologies that may shift the balance between the benefits and impacts of development.
+The program is organized around a set of cutting-edge, interdisciplinary lectures and discussions that focus on many interdependent aspects of cities as engines of change and development.
+These include the nature of social and economic networks in cities, their role in economic growth and human development, their demands on resource consumption and emissions, and characteristics of new technologies that may shift the balance between the benefits and impacts of development.

 All activities will be conducted in English.
 Participants are expected to attend the entire session.